Two-Player Zero-Sum Hybrid Games: Existence of Optimal Control Laws

 \textbf{Proposition 5.5.} Sufficient conditions (EC1), (EC2) and (EC3) for Assumption 3.7.

 Condition (DB) imply Assumption 3.2.

 \textbf{Proposition 5.6} Sufficient conditions (EC1), (EC2), (EC3) and (DB) ensure that minimizing sequences have Property 3.9.

-\pnn{ \textbf{Corollary 3.11 (Infinite-horizon value function: fixed initial condition and no terminal cost):} (EC1), (EC2), (EC3), (DB), and Assumption 3.8.
+\pnn{ \textbf{Corollary 3.11 (Infinite horizon value function: fixed initial condition and no terminal cost):} (EC1), (EC2), (EC3), (DB), and Assumption 3.8.
 Then, the value function is (lower semi)continuous and if $V(\xi)<\infty$, then a solution to Problem($\circ$) exists, i.e. there exists an optimal solution pair to $\HS$ from $\xi$ attaining the infimum in Problem($\circ$).}

 \textbf{DEFINITIONS}

 $L_C$ and $L_D$ map to $\realsgeq$.
 Cost $\Gamma_\infty$ defined over limit to infinity of $\Gamma$.

 \textbf{Problem ($\diamond$)}